ProgramingGuy/Instagram-Following/README.md

   console.log(`Unfollowed ${users.length} users.`);
 })();
 ```

+# Possible bot list / Private accounts.
-# List Generator for possible bots that follow you and profiles you can't view.
+List Generator for possible bots that follow you and profiles you can't view.

 ```javascript
 // Utility to get a cookie by name